phamthiloanhd/CSA-SegNet/README.md

 # Ovarian Tumor Segmentation

-This repository contains code and documentation for a machine learning project focused on classifying different types of ovarian tumors from medical data (e.g., ultrasound images, clinical features, or combined modalities).
+This repository contains code and documentation for a machine learning project focused on segmentation ovarian tumors from ultrasound images (e.g., ultrasound images, clinical features, or combined modalities).

 ## 📌 Problem Statement